ska-sa/katsdpsigproc/doc/user/autotune.rst

 - The autotuning code should itself be tested, but once it has been run once the result will be cached and it will not run again.

-To address these issues, the :func:`.device_test` test decorator disables autotuning.
+To address these issues, the :ref:`context <fixture-context>` fixture disables autotuning.
 Instead, your :func:`!autotune` function will return the result specified with the `test` keyword argument to the :func:`.autotuner` decorator.
 You should use an argument that is likely to work across a range of devices.

-To test the autotuning code itself, use the :class:`katsdpsigproc.test.test_accel.force_autotune` decorator (after the :func:`.device_test` decorator).
+To test the autotuning code itself, use the :ref:`force_autotune <mark-force_autotune>` mark.
 It overrides the behavior described above so that the autotuning function always runs with no caching.